yeehaa123/elab/CHAT/lab.md

 in the (digital) humanities, by offering a collaborative space that embraces social learning practices between public-private-civic actors.
 This lab explores the integration and augmentation of online learning and collaboration into an offline environment.
-It serves as a real life testbed to initiate, support and foster online digital humanities projects.
 At the same time, the strategies and practices of the physical space of the lab inform the development of the digital platform.

-Innovative perspectives on the application of technology in general and its integration into an offline space will be explored through experimental, user focused workshops that result in a physical space.
+Innovative perspectives on the application of technology and its integration into an offline space will be explored through experimental, user focused workshops that result in a physical space.
 The conception and design of the lab according to user needs is a crucial part within this subproject.
-This approach will produce models and concepts for the design and user culture of a living lab that feeds off of and informs the online learning platform.
+This approach produces models and concepts for the design and user culture of a living lab that feeds off of and informs the online learning platform.